graycoreio/daffodil/libs/product/README.md

 The InMemory driver is for rapid development without the need to set up a magento/shopify/etc backend.
 It will mock out the service calls to get products and return fake data.
 There are a few steps to wiring up the DaffInMemory driver:

-If you only plan on making serving calls for getting products, you can simply import `HttpClientInMemoryWebApiModule.forRoot(DaffInMemoryBackendProductService)` and `DaffProductInMemoryDriverModule.forRoot()` into your AppModule, and it will just work.
-If you need to make service calls that involve a cart or anything else, you'll need to create a middle layer between your app and the `DaffProductInMemoryDriverModule` so that the `DaffInMemoryBackendProductService` only ever receives product-related requests.
+First, you'll need to create a layer between your app and the `DaffProductInMemoryDriverModule` so that the `DaffInMemoryBackendProductService` only ever receives product-related requests.
 This middle layer can just be an `in-memory-web-api` service that uses the `DaffInMemoryBackendProductService` to handle database creation for products and product get requests:

 ```
 @Injectable({
   providedIn: 'root'
 })